MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 ## Blocking pull requests

 There may be times when a pull request contains changes that need further consideration before approval.
 Such occurrence include, but not limited to, design and breaking changes.
 In such cases, you should block the pull request by adding the "Merge: Blocked" label, and kindly explain your reasoning for blocking.
-Then notify the project's maintainers.
+Then notify the project's Maintainers.

 ### Design changes

-If a pull request contains visual changes to UI controls that can't be easily undone or turned off by an application developer, these pull requests must be blocked until the project maintainers review the change.
+If a pull request contains visual changes to UI controls that can't be easily undone or turned off by an application developer, these pull requests must be blocked until the project Maintainers review the change.
 Mark these changes with the "Type: Design Change" label.

 ### Breaking changes